2.18 Summary

 ,while

-construct. - Modules and Crates: Organizing code into modules, compiling it into binary or library crates.
+construct. - Modules and Crates: Organizing code into modules and compiling it into either binary or library crates.

 use

-and Namespacing: Precisely importing items into scope, contrasting with C's preprocessor includes.- Traits: Abstracting shared behavior without resorting to function pointers or manual vtables.
+and Namespacing: Precisely importing items into scope, in contrast to C’s preprocessor includes.- Traits: Abstracting shared behavior without using function pointers or manual vtables.

-- Macros: Safe, flexible compile-time code generation beyond C's macro system.
+- Macros: Safe, flexible compile-time code generation that goes beyond C’s macro system.

 Result